 This fail-safe scheme uses two or three colors that are adjacent on the color wheel.
 Usually, one color is dominant while the others add interest.
 Consider the yellow, orange and red; now picture a yellow painted kitchen with orange counter stools and curtains, punched up with red countertop appliances and placemats.

 Complementary color combinations are everywhere: red poinsettias with green leaves, orange stitching on blue denim and gold trim on royal purple robes.
 You don’t have to go bold, though.
 A complementary scheme can also use variations: for instance, pale pink walls in a girl’s room with grass green furnishings.

-The color of your rooms’ walls and ceiling can drastically change its atmosphere.
-Dark colors can make spaces feel smaller or cozy, while light colors can make rooms feel larger and more open.
-In addition, the light in the room can radically affect how paint color appears.
-See the paint project “How Light Affects Paint Color” for more information.
+The color of walls and ceilings can dramatically change the atmosphere.
+Dark colors can make spaces feel small and cozy, while light colors can make rooms feel larger and more open.
+A room flooded with sunlight will wash out the wall color; a room that lacks natural light can turn colors grey or muddy.

 Hue is the name used to identify a color, such as red.
 Intensity describes how saturated it is.
 Value refers to how light or dark it is.
 Most palettes use three values: light, medium and dark – and this can be an easy way to translate your palette to your room.
 A light color is often used as background on walls and ceiling.
 Medium tones are popular for carpeting or large pieces of furniture.
 A dark floor will ground the space, while a light one can visually open up the room.

 If your floor plan is open and rooms flow into one another, choose your main color and paint the adjacent room a shade or two lighter or deeper.
 For example, if the living room connects to the dining room, different shades of the same color will define each room as a separate space but keep them visually connected.